This information is about a type of non-Hodgkin lymphoma (NHL) called lymphoblastic lymphoma.

 This is given to reduce the risk of the lymphoma coming back after treatment has finished.
 It's a less intensive course of chemotherapy that may last for a couple of years and is given to you as an outpatient.

 Radiotherapy uses high-energy rays to destroy cancer cells, while doing as little harm as possible to normal cells.
-Sometimes chemotherapy is combined with radiotherapy to the brain and spine if lymphoma cells are present in the cerebrospinal fluid.
+Sometimes chemotherapy is combined with radiotherapy to the brain and spine if there are lymphoma cells in the fluid that surrounds the brain and spinal cord.

 Stem cell treatment (transplants)